Chivalry & Sorcery: Reception

+In Issue 26 of Abyss, Eric Olson reviewed the second edition and noted, "I can't say that it doesn't still have problems ...
+FGU [Fantasy Games Unlimited] likes complicated rules, and while these are streamlined, they are still complex, maybe more than it absolutely has to be."
+Olson also found the magic system was still unwieldy."
+Despite these issues, Olson concluded, "All things considered, I think the new C&S is one of the best games on the market ...Even if I don't adopt the system, it is a treasure trove of useful information and ideas."
-In the October 1983 edition of White Dwarf (Issue 46), Marcus Rowland gave the improved production values of the second edition a 10 out of 10, but found various aspects were still overly complex: "Overall, character generation in C&S is still extremely complicated and might take inexperienced players several hours, especially if they make the fatal mistake of working in the wrong order...
-Skill acquisition in C&S is almost indescribably complex and involves at least three distinct systems."
-Rowland did admit that some of the complexity allowed for unique characters.
-"Probably the best feature of these rules is their attention to detail... expressed in such minutiae as the table used to develop the exact culinary skills, and... tables for Eye and Hair color."
-Rowland concluded by scoring the complexity of the game 10 out of 10 and its playability only 6 out of 10, and expressed reservations about the suitability for new gamers:

-I cannot recommend this game to inexperienced referees or players, but anyone with some knowledge of roleplaying games who is looking for a complex system for a prolonged campaign will probably find Chivalry & Sorcery ideal.
-If the rules were slightly better organized and the set gave more aid in character generation and setting up campaigns, I would not have these reservations.
+In the October 1983 edition of White Dwarf (Issue 46), Marcus Rowland found that various aspects were still overly complex.
+Rowland did admit that some of the complexity allowed for unique characters, noting, "Probably the best feature of these rules is their attention to detail... expressed in such minutiae as the table used to develop the exact culinary skills, and... tables for Eye and Hair color."
+Rowland concluded by scoring the complexity of the game 10 out of 10 but its playability only 6 out of 10, expressing reservations about the suitability for new gamers: "I cannot recommend this game to inexperienced referees or players, but anyone with some knowledge of roleplaying games who is looking for a complex system for a prolonged campaign will probably find Chivalry & Sorcery ideal.
+If the rules were slightly better organized and the set gave more aid in character generation and setting up campaigns, I would not have these reservations."

-Paul Mason reviewed Chivalry & Sorcery 2nd Edition for Imagine magazine, and stated that:

-Chivalry & Sorcery mistakenly attempts to compete with the AD&D game in terms of detail – a hopeless task which can only produce a fragmented and complex set of rules.
-As a reference work, and as a source of ideas for incorporation into other games, Chivalry & Sorcery is still excellent, but I doubt it will shake its popular image as a cult game on the fringes of the hobby mainstream.
+In Issue 12 of the British magazine Imagine, Paul Mason though the second edition "mistakenly attempts to compete with the AD&D game in terms of detail – a hopeless task which can only produce a fragmented and complex set of rules."
+Mason concluded, "As a reference work, and as a source of ideas for incorporation into other games, Chivalry & Sorcery is still excellent, but I doubt it will shake its popular image as a cult game on the fringes of the hobby mainstream."